Cannabis tax compliance: Planning for rescheduling

 The bottom line

-Rescheduling of cannabis to a Schedule III drug would almost certainly increase a cannabis company’s cash flow.
-Would it result in the cash flow relief that the industry is hoping for?
-Maybe, but significant tax planning would be required.
-Would it simplify a cannabis company’s income tax filings?
+Rescheduling of cannabis as a Schedule III drug will almost certainly increase a cannabis company’s cash flow.
+Will it simplify a cannabis company’s income tax filings?
 Not a chance.

 Seth Sherer